Quality of Life in Autism

-is to increase outcomes in adulthood for students with autism.
+is to increase independence and outcomes for students with autism and

 Meet Julie, the Life Skills Lady and mother of Alex